Saudi Aramco: Saudization

 Saudi Aramco has emitted 59.26 billion tonnes of carbon dioxide equivalent since it began operations, accounting for 4.38% of worldwide anthropogenic CO_{2} emissions since 1965.

 In a letter sent to nine international banks reportedly hired by Aramco to assist it in arranging its US$2 trillion market debut, ten environmental groups warned about the listing causing a highly possible hindrance in the effort to reduce greenhouse gas emissions and end human rights abuses committed by the Saudi regime.

 On 6 November 2019, Saudi Aramco joined the World Bank's initiative to reduce gas flaring to zero by 2030.
 The firm reported flaring of less than 1% of its total raw gas production in the first half of 2019.

+Greenhouse gas emissions

+According to environmentalists Aramco is responsible for more than 4% of global greenhouse gas emissions since 1965.
+Most of this is from the use of the oil they sold, for example burning gasoline in car engines.
+In greenhouse gas accounting such emissions from use of a product are called "scope 3" emissions.
+Aramco has no plan to limit scope 3 emissions.
+However the government says it will have net zero carbon emissions by 2060 within the country.
+In October 2023, Saudi Aramco announced a direct air capture pilot program in partnership with Siemens Energy to be completed in 2024.

+On 9 December, 2024, Aramco along with SLB and Linde signed an agreement to build a carbon capture and storage project in Jubail, Saudi Arabia.
+Aramco will be owning 60% of the project while SLB and Linde will hold 20% each.
+The first phase has been estimated to be completed by the end of 2027, while capturing and storing up to 9 million metric tons of carbon dioxide each year, or about one half of one percent of its scope 3 emissions.

 Controversies

 2007 Haradh gas pipeline explosion

 On 18 November 2007, reports came out that a natural gas pipeline explosion had taken the lives of several workers, the death toll was later determined to be 34.
 Aramco asserts it was a purely maintenance-related incident.